 The financial impact of the MBS Review on the pathology sector and patients depends on which recommendations are pursued, together with when and how they are implemented.
 There is a risk that the pathology sector would be destabilised and access to pathology services threatened if the MBS Review recommendations are instigated in the absence of reinvestment, additional funding for new items and careful scheduling when implementing changes.
 This is due to the high degree of cross-subsidisation within the Pathology Services Table of the MBS.

-MBS Review savings should be reinvested in underfunded pathology items and new items should receive additional funding to sustain a viable pathology sector.
+MBS Review pathology recommendations should be actioned.
+Any savings should be reinvested in underfunded pathology items and new items should receive additional funding to sustain viable contemporary pathology practice.